Zond 5: Payload

 Two Russian tortoises (Agrionemys horsfieldii) were included in the biological payload, weighing 0.34–0.4 kg each pre-flight.
+Along with the tortoises, insects and micro-organisms were part of the crew.
 Soviet scientists chose tortoises since they were easy to tightly secure.
 There were also two tortoises used as control specimens and four more in a vivarium.
 Twelve days before launch, the two space-bound tortoises were secured in the vehicle and deprived of food and water; the control tortoises were similarly deprived.
 The food deprivation was a part of pathomorphological and histochemical experiments.
-The biological payload also included fruit fly eggs, cells of wheat, barley, pea, pine, carrots and tomatoes, specimens of the wildflower species Tradescantia paludosa, three strains of the single-celled green algae Chlorella, and one strain of lysogenic bacteria.
+The biological payload also included fruit fly eggs; cells of wheat, barley, pea, pine, carrots and tomatoes; specimens of the wildflower species Tradescantia paludosa; three strains of the single-celled green algae Chlorella; and one strain of lysogenic bacteria.
 The purpose of sending a variety of terrestrial lifeforms was to test the effect of cosmic radiation on them.
 However, the test subjects were not analogous to humans, because the choice of life forms were all extremophiles with a substantially higher radioresistance.
 The Russian Academy of Sciences stated that a mannequin equipped with radiation sensors occupied the pilot's seat.

 Kazan Optical and Mechanical Plant had developed the AFA-BA/40 imager, which was installed on the spacecraft, giving it the ability to image the Earth.
 Zond 5 also contained proton detectors.
 Zond 5 could transmit some of its data back to ground stations, although data stored onboard and collected after return to Earth has less noise.